-No table from E-Maj schemas (neither log tables nor technical tables) has a "cluster" index.
-So using E-Maj has no operational impact regarding the execution of CLUSTER SQL commands at database level.
+The index corresponding to the primary key of each table from E-Maj schemas (neither log tables nor technical tables) is declared "cluster".

+So using E-Maj may have an operational impact regarding the execution of CLUSTER SQL commands at database level.